Believer's Home Page

 Verse 17 appears to be the one and only verse in the entire Word of God where it may mean that Jesus went to his staking "carrying" his own physical wooden stake.
 Further more, verse 17 says that, "he carrying the stake to himself came out [from presumably the Praetorium] into the [place] being said, 'Place of Cranium'".
 Here in John 19:17 holy Spirit, if not using a figure of speech, could be saying that Jesus carried his stake from the Praetorium all the way to the place where he was staked, the Place of Cranium.
 But our 2nd, 3rd and 4th witnesses, Matthew, Mark and Luke (Mat.
 27:31-32, Mark 15:20-21, Luke 23:26) all agree that when Jesus and the soldiers were coming out of the Praetorium the soldiers compelled Simon of Cyrene to lift the stake.
 But when he apparently refused, Luke 23:26 says the soldiers laid upon him (Simon) the stake to carry for Jesus.
 If we are to take all verses literally, then the records apparently contradict one another, with John's record not in agreement with Matthew, Mark and Luke's as to who carried the "stake".

 Anyone who would give up now trying to determine for himself exactly what is the truth about who actually carried the stake, in my opinion, would appear to God the heavenly Father as a very poor workman of God's Word (2 Tim.
 2:15).
 Most all the "Christians" I know, or have ever met, 99%+ of them have no idea what is a Concordance, or what are Figures of Speech and cultural idioms, and/or have no idea of what Types are, and/or have any idea of the value of studying ancient Middle Eastern customs and culture to help them understand God's Word.
 They're simply not interested, and/or too lazy, or whatever.
 God knows their hearts.
-They'll go and buy books on gardening, home maintenance, roofing, electrical repairs, landscaping and whatever else, but they will not so much as lift their pinky finger to buy study aids to pursue their knowledge and understanding of God's Words of Life!
+They'll go and buy books on gardening, home maintenance, roofing, electrical repairs, landscaping and whatever else, but they will not so much as lift their pinky finger to buy study aids to pursue their knowledge and understanding of God's words of Life!
 So what do they value most?

 What does this suggest to you?
 In the Greek texts of the new covenant writings, the word commonly translated as disciple is mathētēs, which means a learner.
 How can anyone be a disciple of Jesus Christ, a learner, if they do not have a desire to learn?
 I believe the devil, using Hollywood movies, has pretty much trained all "Christians" on what to believe about Jesus carrying his "stake".